Join the Fund's newsletter!

 How to apply

 Applications for funding must be submitted by the Norwegian minority producer.
 The project must be acknowledged as a cultural product in the country of the delegate producer.
 An agreement from a distributor confirming the intention of a release in Norway is required.
-The volume of support will be determined based on Norwegian spending and the share of other Norwegian investment.
+The grant will be determined based on Norwegian spending and the norwegian investment.

 Applications for co-production follow the same deadlines as applications for production of drama series.